Connecting Dockland Businesses

 There are significant untapped opportunities for small and medium enterprises in providing products and services to the large local corporations and their employees.
 We have initiated networks that are bearing real fruit for our smaller member organisations in gaining access to decision makers in larger corporations.
 One successful meeting can be a ‘game changer’ for a small or new business.
 Companies sourcing products and services locally have a positive impact on the city environment and contribute to the green Docklands.

-The Docklands Business Forum organise three annual networking events for Dockland companies to meet and get to know how they can assist each other.
+The Docklands Business Forum organises three annual networking events for Dockland companies to meet and get to know how they can assist each other.
 The most obvious way commercial organisations can aid each other is to provide direct or indirect custom.
 Acknowledging that this is not always possible, particularly in the current economic climate, we have found other ways to keep networking relevant and useful to our member organisations.